 Medication history

-When you are asked if you are currently taking any medicine for any specific illness or reason, he wants to know because many drugs when together may interact and prove harmful.
+When you are asked if you are currently taking any medicine for any specific illness or reason, he wants to know because many drugs, when combined, may interact and prove harmful.
 So, by any means, if you are taking any drugs and the drugs the doctor is going to prescribe may interact with that, he will need to change the medicine or change the regime or routine.

 If you are allergic to certain chemicals or drugs, he will avoid using them on you and will notify the other health professionals as well.